Bombe/cd2a/README.md

 ## What It Currently Does Not Do

-1. It does not use Demozoo’s REST API for finding parties, their compos, and their entries.
-This is because this API does not yet exist.
-[Issue #323](https://github.com/demozoo/demozoo/issues/323) has been created.
 2. It does not convert audio types at the moment.
 WAV files (and others) are left as the “final” product.
 3. It does not show progress in a very nice way.
 4. It does not memorize entries for which it could not extract any data; if there is not yet anything on the disc for that entry, the entry will be downloaded again even if repeating the extraction process will not produce any new results.